 - Hawk Hub: Hawk Hub is the first resource center at Saint Joseph's.
 It is committed to addressing food insecurity on campus and making sure students' basic needs are met.

-- Career Development Center Professional Dress Pop-Up Shop: The CDC and students of the American Marketing Association teamed up with Target to ensure all Hawks are dressed for success.
+- Career Center Professional Dress Pop-Up Shop: The CDC and students of the American Marketing Association teamed up with Target to ensure all Hawks are dressed for success.
 The Pop-Up shop offers free professional clothing to all SJU students.

 - Basic Needs Assistance: The Basic Needs Assistance fund exists to provide financial assistance and support to SJU students.
 To be considered for these limited funds, students must show demonstrated financial need.